ModelOriented/kernelshap/README.md

 ## Exact/sampling/hybrid

-In above examples, since $p$ was small, exact Kernel SHAP values were calculated.
+In above examples, since $p$ was small, exact Kernel SHAP values were calculated (with respect to the background data).
 Here, we want to show how to use the different strategies (exact, hybrid, and pure sampling) in a situation with ten features, see `?kernelshap` for details about those strategies.
 The results will be mostly identical.
 Thus, you usually do not need to care about those options of `kernelshap()`.

 With ten features, a degree 2 hybrid is used by default: